 - Payment of all financial obligations to the University.

-- Complete requirements for University graduation no more than twelve (12) semesters after starting their nursing clinical course work.
+- Complete requirements for University graduation within five years after starting course work within the RN-BSN program.